-Ayala Land's business is affected by regulation in the Philippines human health and safety.
+Ayala Land's business is affected by regulation in the Philippines

+Ayala Land operates a material part of its businesses in a regulated environment.
+Ayala Land is subject to numerous environmental laws and regulations relating to the protection of the environment and human health and safety.
 These include laws and regulations governing air emissions, water and waste water discharges, odor emissions and the management and disposal of, and exposure to, hazardous materials.